-In total, the demographic changes resulted in a decrease in the OASDI actuarial balance of about 0.03 percent of taxable payroll under the intermediate assumptions.
+In total, the demographic changes resulted in a decrease (worsening) in the OASDI actuarial balance of about 0.18 percent of taxable payroll under the intermediate assumptions.
 More specifically:

-- Law or policy changes related to the demographic assumptions (an assumed one-year delay in the resumption of processing new applications for the Deferred Action for Childhood Arrivals, or DACA, program) have a negligible effect on the actuarial balance. - Using final 2021 fertility data and the change in the path to the ultimate total fertility rate decrease the actuarial balance by about 0.01 percent of taxable payroll. - Improving the mortality methodology to use single-year-of-age data rather than five-year age group data increases the actuarial balance by about 0.01 percent of taxable payroll. - Updating mortality factors based on the latest data and expectations for the COVID-19 pandemic increases the actuarial balance by about 0.02 percent of taxable payroll. - Revising the LPR new arrival and adjustments of status age distributions to be based on more recent years of data decreases the actuarial balance by about 0.02 percent of taxable payroll. - Other data updates and program changes combined to decrease the actuarial balance by about 0.02 percent of taxable payroll.
+- Law or policy changes related to the demographic assumptions (an assumed one-year delay in the resumption of processing new applications for the Deferred Action for Childhood Arrivals, or DACA, program) have a negligible effect on the actuarial balance. - The combined effects of all fertility changes, including incorporating new data, lowering the ultimate TFR by 0.1 child per woman, and revising the transition approach to reach the new lower ultimate assumed level by 2040, decrease the actuarial balance by about 0.16 percent of taxable payroll. - The combined effects of all mortality changes, including incorporating new population data and revising the factors used to account for the pandemic, have a negligible effect on the actuarial balance. - The combined effects of all immigration changes decrease the actuarial balance by about 0.02 percent of taxable payroll. - Updates to the base marriage rate grid increase the actuarial balance by about 0.01 percent of taxable payroll. - Other minor updates, including updates to the starting population, decrease the actuarial balance by about 0.01 percent of taxable payroll.